CraftsmenLtd/BloodConnect/docs/legal/TermsOfService.rst

 7. Limitation of Liability
 --------------------------
-- BloodConnect is provided as an open-source tool to facilitate healthcare workflows.
+- BloodConnect is provided as an open-source platform to facilitate blood donation connections and processes.
 It is not a substitute for professional medical advice or emergency services.
 - The platform and its contributors are not liable for any loss, damage, or harm arising from the use of the software, including delays in finding donors or inaccuracies in the data.
 - The platform's reliance on user-provided data means that BloodConnect cannot guarantee the accuracy, completeness, or availability of information at all times.